-The C-L zone contains a 1-acre commercial shopping center located in the southwest corner of the Town.
+The C-L zone contains a lacre commercial shopping center located in the southwest corner of the Town.
+Historically, the area served as a nexus for transportation, commercial and agricultural activities.
+It has contained a variety of commercial uses up to the present.
 The uses permitted now as a matter of right, or by special exception, reflect the Town's efforts to promote commercial uses more compatible with the historic and residential nature of the Town.
 The resulting permitted uses are characterized by offices, limited personal services, and other commercial uses that are intended not to significantly burden the Town with increased noise, litter, or pedestrian or vehicular traffic.
-The existing standards for minimum lot size, building coverage, set backs, and heights for the C-L zone remain.
+The existing standards for minimum lot size, building coverage, set-backs, and heights for the C-L zone remain.
+We expect suggestions for improvement from Robyn Renas (HPC).